| Copyright | (c) Eric Bailey 2025 |

 Generate random numbers using a Markov chain.

-See markovGen'
+See markovGen'.

 markovGen' :: forall n steps m.
 (KnownNat n, KnownNat steps, MonadIO m, MonadFail m) => TransitionMatrix n -> Finite n -> m (Vector steps (Finite n)) Source #

-See markovGen
+See markovGen.

 someTransitionMatrix :: Parser SomeTransitionMatrix Source #

-Parse a square TransitionMatrix
+Parse a square TransitionMatrix of unknown size.